Khan/OpenResponses/Readme.md

 # Adding content

-See `lib/flows/humanities_ham_async.js` for an example of a flow using this system.
-To add a new flow, add a new file to that folder, add an entry for it in `index.js` (copy the pattern that's already there), and navigate to `/?flowID=NAME_GIVEN_IN_INDEX`.
+See `lib/activities.js` for examples of a flow using this system.
+To add a new flow, add a new entry to that file (copy the pattern that's already there), and navigate to `/?flowID=NAME_GIVEN_IN_ACTIVITIES`.

 # Identity

 You'll be automatically assigned a user ID when you visit a page.
 When developing flows, it might be helpful to pose as multiple users to enter various responses.

-You can get a new ID by visiting `/signOut` then refreshing the flow page.
 You can pose as a user by passing their user ID in the `userID` argument in the URL.

 You can isolate one group of students from another group of students by passing an `classCode` argument in the URL, like this: